theory/justatheory/content/post/past/db/pg/comparing-relations.md

 information is there.
 At [PGCon], Bob told me that passing strings of SQL code made things a lot easier to implement in Epic, and I can certainly see how that could be (pgTAP uses SQL code strings too, with its `throws_ok()`, `lives_ok()`, and `performs_ok()` assertions).
-But it just doesn’t feel SQLish to me.
+But it just doesn't feel SQLish to me.
 I mean, if you needed to write a really complicated query, it might be harder to
-maintain: even using dollar quoting, it’s harder to track stuff.
-Furthermore, it’s slow, as PL/pgSQL’s `EXECUTE` must be called twice and thus plan twice.
-And don’t even try to test a query with side-effects—such as a function that inserts a row and returns an ID—as the second run will likely lead to test failure just might blow something up.
+maintain: even using dollar quoting, it's harder to track stuff.
+Furthermore, it's slow, as PL/pgSQL's `EXECUTE` must be called twice and thus plan twice.
+And don't even try to test a query with side-effects—such as a function that inserts a row and returns an ID—as the second run will likely lead to test failure just might blow something up.